YouTube SEO: How to Optimize Your Channel for Visibility

 Benefits of YouTube SEO

 YouTube SEO puts you in front of a huge—and potentially new—audience.
-So it can drive more quality traffic to your website.
+So, it can grow your YouTube following and even drive more quality traffic to your website.

 Also, YouTube SEO can have a better return on investment than paid ads.